 “I’m feeling (overwhelmed/anxious/useless).
 I don’t really know what I want, but I would like some company right now.”

 “I’m not having a great day, and could really use a break.
-Can we grab dessert together?”
+Can we grab a coffee together?”

 “Things haven’t been going great lately, I’m going through a lot.
-Can you check in with me once a day to make sure I’m taking care of myself?
-If you want, I can check in with you, too.”
+Can you check in on me every few days to make sure I’m taking care of myself?
+If you want, I can check in on you, too.”